mwrnckx/K9-Trails-Analyzer/Docs/TrackVideoExporter.md

 ## 🧱 Dependencies
 .NET 6+

-FFmpeg (must be installed and accessible - the library attempts to locate it, if unsuccessful it asks the user)
+FFmpeg (must be installed and accessible)

 ---